joshuaba/CS510MidtermProject/README.md

 To run the project, simply run each R chunk.
 The final output is a formatted table of the top 20 DE genes and some plots.

 NOTE: IT IS IMPORTANT TO DOWNLOAD AND INSTALL ALL OF THE PACKAGES LISTED IN THE FIRST R CHUNK IN ORDER FOR THE PROGRAM TO RUN PROPERLY.
-FOR Mac USERS, THE FOLLOWING LINE OF CODE MAY PROVE HELPFUL IN INSTALLING THE BIOCONDUCTOR AND BIOCMANAGER PACKAGES:
+The packages DESeq2 and DEGreport must be installed by the BiocManager, the package manager for Bioconductor packages.
+As such, THE FOLLOWING LINE OF CODE MAY PROVE HELPFUL IN INSTALLING THE BIOCONDUCTOR AND BIOCMANAGER PACKAGES:

- > if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager") BiocManager::install("DESeq2") BiocManager::install("DEGreport")
+ > if (!requireNamespace("BiocManager", quietly = TRUE))
+ >    install.packages("BiocManager")
+ > BiocManager::install("DESeq2")
+ > BiocManager::install("DEGreport")
+ > BiocManager::install("apeglm") # Required for computing the log2-shrinkage in one of the R chunks